In 2015–2018, infrastructure as well as auxiliary buildings valued at EUR 400–500 million will be built at the Hanhikivi 1 site.

 At the moment, approximately 150 people are carrying out daily work at the site.
-The work site registry includes over 350 companies, of which 339 are Finnish.
-More than 1,550 people have passed the construction site introduction training.
+The work site registry includes over 360 companies, of which 343 are Finnish.
+Almost 1,600 people have passed the construction site introduction training.

 In the video Johanna Mehtälä, Antti Pasanen, and Esa Mottisenkangas tell about their work in the Hanhikivi 1 construction site.

 Rakennusliike Sorvoja from Oulainen is currently building a two-floor, 1,200 m2 main gate building, which will be completed in summer 2017.

 - Accommodation village